mocha666/ElectricFloor/README.md

 #### Gameplay:

-You should avoid stepping on electric floor - Run until you can, once you stem in a block, it gain more energy - when it reach the max, the block become deadly. (red)
+You should avoid stepping on electric floor - Run until you can, once you step on a block, it gains more energy - when it reach the max, the block become deadly. (red)

 #### Setup